 Mac and Cheese Variations: Customizing Your Dish

-Mac and cheese is a versatile dish that can be customized in countless ways.
+This Mac and cheese is a cheesy side dish and versatile dish that can be customized in countless ways.

 Here are some delicious variations and toppings to elevate your mac and cheese experience: